Best Dog-Friendly Engagement Session Locations in Colorado

 Permit Required: No, up to 5 people

 Caution: Access to the park is often restricted on concert days, so check the event calendar before scheduling your session.
-Additionally, the trails surrounding Red Rocks are usually busy, so it’s important to control your dog.
+Additionally, the trails surrounding Red Rocks are usually busy with hikers and other pups, so it’s important to control your dog.

 Lost Gulch Overlook (Boulder, CO)